 - pain, redness and swelling

-Severe allergic reactions are infrequent and bound to occur within 15 minutes upon getting vaccinated.
+Severe allergic reactions are infrequent and bound to occur within 15 minutes of vaccination.
 Vaccine providers will typically advise you to stay put during this time, inform you of potential side effects, and what to do should you react.

 Side effects, if at all experienced, are minor and short-lived.
-Mild reactions show within 6-12 hours and usually resolve on their own without any need for treatment.
+Mild reactions show within 6-12 hours and usually resolve independently without needing treatment.

 Infants and children who develop a fever above 38.5 degrees Celsius can be given paracetamol if not contraindicated (please seek medical advice).
 If high temperatures persist, call your doctor or seek medical assistance.